raspberrypilearning/dodgeball/en/step_6.md

 --- task ---

-Finally, you'll need code for when your character gets hit by a ball!
+You'll need to add some code to broadcast (send) a message when your character gets hit by the ball!

 Add this code to your ball sprite:

 ![ball sprite](images/ball_sprite.png)